Arab Academy has an Arabic online course for everyone!

 - The level of exposure to each dialect

-Arab Academy provided courses in Egyptian Colloquial Arabic.
+Arab Academy provides courses in Egyptian Colloquial Arabic.
 The average Arab throughout the Arab world has no problem whatsoever understanding the Egyptian dialect as they are all exposed to it via popular TV programs, films and documentaries produced in Egypt.

 This course track is divided into two sub-tracks: